AWARD-WINNING YORKSHIRE COMPOSER, CONDUCTOR,

 Born in Northallerton, Tim became a chorister in York Minster Choir under Dr Francis Jackson, with the daily round of choral services exposing him to an immense and diverse repertoire.
 Tim also studied choral conducting with John Coates and, at the age of 8, composed his first piece of music (a grace for his school which subsequently became used regularly).
 After many years accruing knowledge, expertise and experience, Tim now enjoys a multi-faceted musical career as:

-> Keynote speaker, Guest Conductor and Recitalist;
+Keynote speaker, Guest Conductor, Recitalist, Accompanist and Organist;

-> Composer and Arranger
+Composer and Arranger

 Tim's first love is composing and creating new music and whatever text, story, picture or request he is presented with he delights in the challenge of creating melodic and appealing music that will delight both performers in performing it and listeners in listening to it.
 He has written for choirs, instrumentalists, orchestras and non-musicians, which have included a Flute and Piano Suite, a Flute Choir Suite, Wedding Anthems, Christmas Carols, pieces for Birthdays, Anniversaries and Retirements, Choral Works and large-scale works for Organ.

 Tim’s portfolio of music ranges from small beginner pieces for woodwind ensembles to large-scale choral and orchestral works, but by far the largest part of Tim's output is choral music and he has a special interest in music for the smaller choir which has led to the creation of a hugely successful Accessible Choral Library imprint for these works which also includes other composers in the series.
 Latterly, due to increased demand, we have added several new titles to our range of Organ Music.